shenghexu/CORL/README.md

 # CORL
-Code for 'Tomography Based Learning for Load Distribution through Opaque Networks', using critic only reinforcement learning.
+Code for 'Tomography Based Learning for Load Distribution through Opaque Networks', using critic only reinforcement learning and Frank-Wolfe.

 ### Dependencies